christian-draeger/selenium-vagrant/README.md

 # selenium-vagrant

-This is Vagrant file that provides several things to run selenium tests in it or against it (with RemoteWebDriver)
+This project provides a Vagrant file with several pre-configured things to be able to run selenium tests either directly in the box or via remote webdriver.

 ### How to use

-  vagrant up
+  `vagrant up`

 ### What you get

-The vagrant box that will be created mathces the following characteristics:
+The vagrant box fulfills the following characteristics:
 * OS: Windows Server 2019
-* preinstalled stuff needed to run selenium tests
+* preinstalled stuff
   * JDK8
   * several browsers
     * IE11